-What is CSM AI?
-The Future of Customer Success
+What is a Customer Success Manager (CSM)?

 A Customer Success Manager (CSM) is a professional responsible for ensuring customers achieve their desired outcomes while using a company's product or service.
 CSMs serve as the primary point of contact for customers after the sale, guiding them from onboarding through renewal and expansion.